-I figured I’d let the kids and Dave in on my little challenge so they could help me stay on track, and that we’d move on to their technology problems next.
+I figured I’d let the kids and Dave in on my little unplug from tech challenge so they could help me stay on track.
+Then we’d move on to their technology problems next.

 Oh boy, that was a fine how-do-you-do!
 So apparently I’m the one who needs to sign a contract 😉 I’m the problem, not my kids.
 And if I can’t control how much I look at that thing, how do I expect them to?

 There must be a balance.
+We have to learn how to unplug so that we can connect with each other better.
 I want my kids to learn that balance.
-I want to train them right here while they’re under my roof to seek out the beauty and set limits on the distractions.
+It’s important for me to train them right here while they’re under my roof to seek out the beauty and set limits on the distractions.
 And obviously I need to keep working on that balance myself.

 Needless to say, it’s been a good couple days looking my kids in the eye and engaging deeper with them without my cell phone coming between us!